ihza6661/cake-frontend/README.md

 # Cake - Frontend

-This is the frontend for Yulita Cake, a modern e-commerce web application built with React.
+This is the frontend for Cake, a modern e-commerce web application built with React.
 It provides a seamless user experience for browsing, purchasing, and managing cake orders.

 ## Features